zaz/CS-33211-bankers-algorithm/README.md

 Safe sequence: P1 -> P2 -> P5 -> P3 -> P4 -> P6 -> P7
 ```

 The above works because `\b` generates an ASCII backspace, which has numeric value 8.
-So we are saying we have 8 processes (including the dummy process P0) and 8 kinds of resources.
+So we are telling `bankers_algorithm` that we have 8 processes (including the dummy process P0) and 8 kinds of resources.
 The 128-character string represents the resource allocation and maximum possible resource allocation.
 You can see more detailed output with `./bankers_algorithm -v < tests/HHGTTG`

 Valgrind confirmed that no memory leaks are possible when the programs exit normally, but handling memory when the program is interrupted was not made robust.